openkraken/website/docs/guide/advanced/network-intercept.en-US.md

 ## Custom URI resolution

-Kraken will be insideImplement a set of URI parsing rules `UriParser`.
+Kraken will be thereThis part implements a set of URI parsing rules `UriParser`.
 When developers need to customize a set of URI parsing rules, they can process `UriParser`.

 ### A simple example